uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 ```

 The document with the highest similarity is the one that contains the exact information we are looking for—the CEO of Example Corp.
-These are followed by three documents that contain general information about Example Corp, though not the specific detail we're looking for.
+This is followed by three documents that contain general information about Example Corp, though not the specific detail we're looking for.
 While still relevant, their similarity scores are noticeably lower.
-The last document contains information about France which is completely irrelevant to our query and the similarity is close to 0.
+The last document contains information about the capital of France which is completely irrelevant to our query and so the similarity to the query is close to 0.

 Now, we can use these documents to generate a response.
 We do this by constructing a prompt that includes the user query and the most relevant documents: